The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Discussion

-To investigate the evolutionary paths of our targets, we therefore distinguish between three alternatives: \textit{i}) the primary expanded enough for mass transfer to have occurred, \textit{ii}) the primary experienced CHE and the secondary did not, and \textit{iii}) both components experienced CHE.
+To investigate the evolutionary paths of our targets, we therefore distinguish between three alternatives: 1. the primary expanded enough for mass-transfer to have occurred, 2. the primary experienced CHE and the secondary did not, and 3. both components experienced CHE.
 To consider these three alternatives, we follow a similar procedure as described in \citet{Shenar2016}.
-To perform a systematic comparison between these three scenarios, we use a precalculated grid of evolution models calculated with the BPASS code \citep{Eldridge2008, Eldridge2016} for $Z=0.008$ (typical LMC metallicity).
-We stress that the efficiency and nature of mass transfer is ``hard-coded'' in the BPASS models \citep[see, e.g.,][]{Eldridge2016}.
-There are many uncertainties involving the details of mass transfer whose exploration is beyond the context of the current work.
-We rather try to investigate whether or not the components interacted in the past, but encourage future studies to construct detailed models for the individual systems.
+To perform a systematic comparison between these three scenarios, we use a pre-calculated grid of evolution models calculated with the BPASS code \citep{Eldridge2008, Eldridge2016} for $Z=0.008$ (typical LMC metallicity).
+We stress that the efficiency and nature of mass-transfer is ``hard-coded'' in the BPASS models \citep[see, e.g.,][]{Eldridge2016}.
+There are many uncertainties involving the details of mass-transfer whose exploration is beyond the context of the current work.
+Here, we rather try to investigate whether or not the components interacted in the past, but encourage future studies to construct detailed models for the individual systems.